 However, dog beds do offer several advantages for both you and your dog.

-A good dog bed will protect from the cold and draughts.
-It’s easy to forget that our dog’s health, just like our own can be affected by the cold.
-This is especially true for dogs that only have a single coat, like Staffordshire Bull terriers, whippets, and Yorkshire terriers.
+A good dog bed will protect your dog from the cold and draughts.
+It’s easy to forget that our dog’s health, just like our own, can be affected by the cold.
+This is especially true for dogs with a single coat, like Bull terriers, whippets, and Yorkshire terriers.
 For these dogs providing somewhere warm to sleep in colder months is essential.

 What’s more, a dog bed can also offer protection from the heat.
 Rising temperatures and surfaces like concrete can trap heat and make it uncomfortable for your dog to rest.
-Heat can affect our dogs sleep in the same way that it does ours.
-So providing a bed that is either raised to allow for air circulation or that has cooling benefits can make your dog much more comfortable.
+Heat can affect our dogs’ sleep in the same way that it does ours.
+Providing a bed that is either raised to allow for air circulation or that has a cooling effect can make your dog much more comfortable.
 These types of beds are especially suitable for dogs that are heat sensitive, like the Akita.

-As our dogs spend so much time asleep or snoozing protecting their joints and bones is essential.
+As our dogs spend so much time asleep or snoozing, protecting their joints and bones is essential.
 A good dog bed will provide cushioning and support for our dogs and help prevent unnecessary damage to joints.

 Even if your dog is young and healthy repetitive shocks to bones and joints as they lay down on hard surfaces can cause issues, the least of which is hardened skin around the elbows.
 But protection becomes increasingly more critical as our dog’s age.
 A good orthopedic dog bed can help senior dogs or dogs with conditions such as arthritis or obesity be much more comfortable.
 Generally speaking, the older the dog, the more supportive and cushioned the dog bed should be.

 Although some dogs don’t seem to know the meaning of personal space, that doesn’t mean they shouldn’t have the option to go and enjoy some.

 Dogs vary a lot in whether they enjoy time alone.
 But providing a bed where your dog feels safe and secure is essential.
-When dogs are unwell, scared or just fed up with the hustle and bustle of a busy household they need somewhere they can retreat to and benefit from quiet time.
+When dogs are unwell, scared, or just fed up with the hustle and bustle of a busy household, they need somewhere they can retreat to and benefit from quiet time.

 It also means that dirt, mud, and any other detritus are more likely to end up in one place rather than all over your house.
-Dog beds with removable and washable covers mean that you can keep control of doggy odor.
+Dog beds with removable and machine washable covers mean that you can keep control of doggy odor.
 And waterproof dog beds are a great option if you have a dog that likes to take a daily swim.

 Reduces injury risk